Asymptotic error in the eigenfunction expansion for the Green's function of a Sturm-Liouville problem: Green's function of a regular Sturm--Liouville problem

 \subsection{Asymptotics for eigenfunctions and eigenvalues}

 In our discussion of the asymptotic formulae for eigenfunctions and eigenvalues of systems in Liouville normal form, we follow the analysis in Birkhoff and Rota~\cite[Section 10.10 to Section 10.13]{birkhoff} with explicitly completing the extension to all possible separated homogeneous boundary conditions.
+For an analysis of all cases needing consideration, one may also consult Levitan and Sargsjan~\cite[Section~1.2]{levitan}.

 Fix $c\in\R$ with $c>0$.
 We consider a regular Sturm--Liouville problem in Liouville normal form on the interval $[0,c]$, for $q\in C([0,c])$,

 subject to the separated homogeneous boundary conditions

 for constants $\alpha_1,\alpha_2,\beta_1,\beta_2\in\R$.
 By Sturm--Liouville theory, there exists a family $\{u_n: n\in\N_0\}$ of real eigenfunctions that forms a complete orthonormal set and such that the corresponding real eigenvalues $\{\lambda_n: n\in\N_0\}$ form a sequence strictly increasing to infinity.
 In particular, as we are interested in asymptotic formulae for $u_n$ and $\lambda_n$ as $n\to\infty$, we may and do assume throughout our analysis that the function $Q\in C([0,c])$ defined by